cloudControl/documentation/Guides/Python/Django.md

 The original tutorial application uses SQLite as the database in all environments, even the production one.
-It is not possible to use a SQLite database on cloudControl because the filesystem is [not persistent][filesystem].
+It is not possible to use a SQLite database on dotCloud because the filesystem is
+[not persistent][filesystem].
 To use a database, you should choose an Add-on from [the Data Storage category][data-storage-addons].